This section explains how to configure the LeanFT runtime engine settings on LeanFT node machine.

-For Chrome and Firefox you can specify multiple available browser versions.
+For Chrome and Firefox, you can specify multiple available browser versions.
 Click the Edit button for the relevant browser to enter the available versions.

 PhantomJS does not have a default installation location.
 You must specify the browser version and where it is installed.

-- If you do not enter specific browser versions, LeanFT uses this browser from the default browser installation location and does not know the browser version.
+- If you do not configure specific browser versions, LeanFT uses this browser from the default browser installation location and does not know the browser version.
 The grid will not use this node for tests that request a specific browser version.

 - If you specify browser versions and want the default version to be used for testing as well, specifically list that version as one of the available ones.

 - If a tests requests a specific browser type and does not specify a version, the grid uses either nodes with Default browser version selected, or nodes where you specified browser versions.
 In this case, any of the available browsers may be used by the test.